hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid-docs.md

             </td>
             <td>
-                Adds implmentation details and diagrams to the batch submitter design doc.
+                Outlines the high availability plan for the submitter and queuer subcomponents.
+This is a first draft; the plan is subject to change.

 Signed-off-by: Chris Eckhardt <eckhardt@bitwise.io>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-06-29 18:06:30 +0000 UTC
+        Created At 2022-07-11 19:06:41 +0000 UTC
     </div>
 </div>